johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my-year-of-running.markdown

 horrible and I vowed <span id="vow"></span>never to run without music again.

-For most of the Couch to 5K, Kirsty had been on at me to sign up for a run, the [Mother’s Day Classic](https://www.mothersdayclassic.com.au/).
-The MDC includes a 4km and an 8km run around Melbourne's iconic [Tan Track](https://scrumage.com/blog/2011/08/the-tan/).
+For most of the Couch to 5K, Kirsty had been on at me to sign up for a run, the [Mother’s Day Classic][mdc].
+The MDC includes a
+4km and an 8km run around Melbourne's iconic [Tan Track][tan-track].
 I can comfortably run 6km, so faced with the choice, I opt to stretch for 8km and book my place on 22 April for the run on 11 May.
 I start training the next day and the day after that, I rode to work from our home in Coburg for the first time (expect a cycling post